1986 Portuguese presidential election: Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
 In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

-According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
-If no candidate gets this majority there will take place a second round between the two most voted candidates.
+According to the Portuguese Constitution, a candidate needs a majority of votes to become elected.
+If no candidate gets this majority a second round will take place between the two most voted candidates.